9 Camino de Santiago Routes: How to Choose the Best One

 However, the price you have to pay is the huge number of people roaming the streets of every charming town you’ll pass.
 Racing to accommodations to secure a bed for the night is also a thing on the Camino frances.

-Camino Portugues: For Admiring Mesmerising Landscapes And Enjoying Fewer Crowds
+Camino Portugues: Admiring Landscapes and Enjoying Fewer Crowds

-The Portuguese Way is a nice blend of all the pros and cons of the other two mentioned Camino de Santiago routes.
+The Portuguese Way is a nice blend of all the pros and cons of the previous two Camino de Santiago routes.

 It is neither lonely nor crowded.
 Its infrastructure for pilgrims is well-developed so you won’t have any problems finding places to eat and sleep.
 But most importantly, you’ll be spellbound by the landscapes and astonished by the historical sites.

 Camino portugues has a captivating past.
 The first people who walked it didn’t go on a religious pilgrimage.
-They were creating commercial connections between their neighbouring countries, which are still in use today.
+They were creating commercial connections between their neighboring countries, which are still in use today.

-Which Camino de Santiago Route Would You Choose?
+Which Camino de Santiago Route Will You Choose?

 Camino de Santiago Route Marker Post

-The Camino de Santiago route marker post with the countdown every pilgrim wants to see: 0 km left.
-(Image credit: Wiki Commons)
+The Camino de Santiago route marker post every pilgrim wants to see: 0 km left (Image credit: Wiki Commons)

 To recap, here is what the three most popular Camino de Santiago routes have to offer: